uark-photon-team-01/photon/README.md

 - PGPASSWORD=student psql -h localhost -U student -d photon -c "DELETE FROM players WHERE id IN (9901,9902);"
 - PGPASSWORD=student psql -h localhost -U student -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"

-You should see 0 rows.
+You should see an id | codename table with 0 rows.

 -----